-The US AMOC Program, now in its seventh year, was developed as a US interagency program to increase understanding of the Atlantic Meridional Overturning Circulation in response to the 4th near-term priority of the SOST Ocean Research Priorities Plan.
-The purpose of the program is to bring together researchers studying the AMOC, and to build partnerships among modeling and observational groups to address problems related to AMOC variability, predictability, and climate impacts.
-During 2014, the program was constituted by over 50 funded projects.
-Annual program meetings, held either independently or jointly with the UK RAPID annual meetings, have been very successful in bringing together the program PIs to share research results, develop collaborative projects, and identify near-term research priorities.
+The US AMOC Program, now in its ninth year, was developed as a US interagency program to increase understanding of the Atlantic Meridional Overturning Circulation in response to the fourth near-term priority of the SOST Ocean Research Priorities Plan.
+The purpose of the program is to bring together researchers studying the AMOC and to build partnerships among modeling and observational groups to address problems related to AMOC variability, predictability, and climate impacts.
+During 2016 the program was constituted by over 50 funded projects.
+Program meetings, held either independently or jointly with the UK RAPID program, have been very successful in bringing together the program PIs to share research results, develop collaborative projects, and identify near-term research priorities.

 Program Objectives and Near-Term Research Priorities